openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_arraylist.md

 list.add(4, at: 1) // list contains elements 0, 4, 1, 2
 ```

-To remove an element from an ArrayList, use the remove function with the specified index.
-Elements after this index will be shifted forward to fill the gap.
+To remove elements from an ArrayList, use the remove function, specifying the index to be deleted.
+Elements after this index will be shifted forward to fill the space.

 <!-- run -->